yushijinhun/authlib-injector/README.en.md

     Features (see below) depending on local HTTP server will be unavailable:
      - Mojang namespace
      - Legacy skin API polyfill

+-Dauthlibinjector.noShowServerName
+    Do not show authentication server name in Minecraft menu screen.
+    By default, authlib-injector alters --versionType parameter to display the authentication server name.
+    This feature can be disabled using this option.
 ```